 Calling all lovers of quick and easy snack recipes… this is the post for you!

-If you have been around Fork in the Kitchen for any time at all, then you know I LOVE popcorn.
-I especially love popcorn with red wine, but that’s a story for a different time because today we are focused on one thing and one thing only: making the perfect popcorn from scratch.
+If you have been around here for any time at all, then you know I LOVE popcorn.
+I especially love popcorn with my favorite nighttime beverage, but that’s a story for a different time because today we are focused on one thing and one thing only: making the perfect popcorn from scratch.

 Why Make Homemade Popcorn?

-Popcorn is technically a whole grain, too, which means there are quite a few excellent nutrients in there (again, mind you the butter you might pour on top…).
+Popcorn is technically a whole grain, too, which means there are quite a few excellent nutrients in there.
+It’s a healthy snack the whole family will love.

-Making homemade popcorn is an easy, simple way to treat yourself whenever the popcorn craving strikes (which if you’re like me, is often), there’s no reason not to make it at home next time!
+For those reasons and that it’s an easy, simple way to treat yourself whenever the popcorn craving strikes (which if you’re like me, is often), there’s no reason not to make it at home next time!

 Ingredients for Homemade Popcorn

 There are a few things to note about these two simple ingredients…but when it comes down to it, using what you already have is the best route!

 The Best Oil for Stovetop Popcorn

-The most important thing to note when choosing an oil to pop your popcorn is one that is able to withstand high-heat.
-I’ve tried them all, and while most any kind of cooking oil will do, there’s one that stands out above the rest: coconut oil.
+The most important thing to note when choosing an oil to pop your popcorn is one that is able to withstand high heat.
+I’ve tried them all, and while most any kind of cooking oil will do, there is one that stands out above the rest: coconut oil.

-To give you the most movie-theater-like popcorn, use coconut oil to cook the popcorn kernels.
+To give you the most movie-theater-like popcorn flavor, use coconut oil to cook the popcorn kernels.

 When choosing coconut oil, you will see refined and unrefined.
 Refined coconut oil has been processed more, and will not have a coconut flavor to it.
 Unrefined coconut oil is less processed and will have a slightly tropical coconut flavor to it.
 I personally don’t mind the unrefined coconut oil and can hardly tell there’s a slight sweetness to the popcorn once it’s popped.